yhc19850706/jedipus/README.md

 ######Gotchas
 * All commands issued within a single lambda should be idempotent.
 If they are not, split them into separate calls, use a pipelined transaction, use a Lua script, or compile a new C Module.
 * ASK redirects within pipelines are not supported, instead an `UnhandledAskNodeException` is thrown.
 The reason for this is that even if all of the keys point to the same slot Redis requires a new ASKING request in front of each command.
 It is cleaner to let the user handle recovery rather than injecting ASKING requests internally.
 See this [integration test](src/integ/java/com/fabahaba/jedipus/cluster/RedisClusterTest.java#L514) for an example of how to recover.
 MOVE redirects are supported within pipelines.
+* If only using CLIENT REPLY OFF your client will be oblivious to slot migrations.
+If you want to be resilient to re-partitioning, refresh the slot cache at a frequency you can tolerate.

 ######Dependency Management
 ```groovy